-This post contains affiliate links, which help support the blog of this working mom.
+This post may contain ads and affiliate links, which help support my blog.
 For more info, see my policy.

 Emergency Baby Shopping List